Shots In The Dark

 Also inspiring was Ecuador's 3-0 victory over Costa Rica.
 No one expected Ecuador to be good; the team plays in Quito, 9,000 feet above sea level, and the thin air gives them an enormous home field advantage which was not expected to carry over to Germany.
 (When I was in Quito on my way to and from the Galapagos, the air made it hard to walk up three flights of steps to my hotel room, and gave me a headache while sleeping every night.)
 But Ecuador has now beaten Poland and Costa Rica; I have a feeling the people of Ecuador are going nuts right now.
 Another inspiring World Cup story, and another reason to love this tournament.

-a Brazilian restaurant last night and started talking soccer with the proprietor.
+I ate at a Brazilian restaurant last night and started talking soccer with the proprietor.
 "Brazil is going to have to do better" in its next game, he said.
 Who do they play?
 I asked.
 Neither of us could remember.
 He stuck his head into the kitchen and shouted.
 Someone shouted back.

 "Japan," he said.
 "Sunday."